 The first covariate added to the influence specification, is simply a control for the distance between countries.\footnote{This is operationalized similarly as above using data from \pkg{CShapes}.} A negative effect for the distance parameter in the case of sender influence would indicate that countries are likely to send conflictual actions to the same countries that their neighbors are sending conflictual actions too.
 In the case of receiver influence, a negative effect would indicate that countries are likely to be targeted by the same set of countries that their neighbors are receiving conflictual interactions from.

-An interesting argument that has received continuing attention in the political science literature is the role that alliances play in either mitigating or increasing the level of conflict in the international system.
-A number of scholars have argued that in the case of a conflict, a country's allies will join in to honor their commitments thus increasing the risks for a multiparty interstate conflict \citep{snyder:1984,leeds:2003,vasquez:rundlett:2016}.
+An argument that has received continuing attention in the political science literature is the role that alliances play in either mitigating or exacerbating the level of conflict in the international system.
+Some have argued that in the case of a conflict, a country's allies will join in to honor their commitments thus increasing the risks for a multiparty interstate conflict \citep{snyder:1984,leeds:2003,vasquez:rundlett:2016}.
 We would find evidence for this argument if the ally parameter in the case of sender influence was positive, as that would indicate that countries are more likely to initiate or increase the level of conflict with countries that their allies are in conflict with.